''I guess Rosebud is just a piece in a jigsaw puzzle...a missing piece.''

 Ever feel like you're living in an airport?

-Posted : 13 years, 11 months ago on 29 May 2010 10:42 (A review of The Terminal)
+Posted : 14 years, 7 months ago on 29 May 2010 10:42 (A review of The Terminal)''Ever feel like you're living in an airport?''

 An eastern immigrant finds himself stranded in JFK airport, and must take up temporary residence there.